Rachel Lowe

 Life & Medical Sciences

-Rachel obtained a PhD in Mathematics at the University of Exeter in 2011.
+Rachel obtained a PhD in Mathematics at the University of Exeter in 2010.
 Her thesis focused on spatiotemporal modelling of dengue epidemics in Brazil.
-She held postdoctoral positions at the International Centre for Theoretical Physics in Italy and the Catalan Institute for Climate Sciences, working at the interface of climate prediction science and public health decision-making.
+She held postdoctoral positions at the UNESCO-IAEA International Centre for Theoretical Physics in Italy and the Catalan Institute for Climate Sciences in Spain, working at the interface of climate prediction science and public health decision-making.
 In 2017 she was awarded a Royal Society Dorothy Hodgkin Fellowship, which allowed her to create the Planetary Health & Infectious Diseases Lab at the London School of Hygiene & Tropical Medicine (LSHTM).
 Rachel now leads the Earth Sciences - Global Health Resilience group at the Barcelona Supercomputing Center (BSC).
-She is also the Director of the Lancet Countdown in Europe, a transdisciplinary collaboration tracking progress on health and climate change.
+Between 2021-2024, she served as Director of the Lancet Countdown in Europe, a transdisciplinary collaboration tracking progress on health and climate change.
+Rachel is a member of the World Meteorological Organization's World Weather Research Programme (WWRP).

 Research interests